MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/provision-vms.md

 >[!NOTE]
 > If the parent disks are lost or corrupted, all VHDs that depend on them are also lost.
 You should have a backup plan in place.

-If you're using differencing disks you should optimize management by ensuring that unused parent HDs are removed regularly.
+If you're using differencing disks, you should optimize management by ensuring that unused parent HDs are removed regularly.

 ### Fast file copy

 During virtual machine deployment, VMM needs to move and copy large files, such as VHDs, between two locations.

-Fast file copy improves the performance of file transfers, mostly by leveraging [Windows Offloaded Data Transfers (ODX)](/previous-versions/windows/it-pro/windows-server-2012-R2-and-2012/hh831628(v=ws.11)).
-In VMM, background intelligent transfer (BITS) is still used as a mechanism for file transfers, but VMM leverages ODX when possible (for example, when copying files to SANs that support ODX).
+Fast file copy improves the performance of file transfers, mostly by using [Windows Offloaded Data Transfers (ODX)](/previous-versions/windows/it-pro/windows-server-2012-R2-and-2012/hh831628(v=ws.11)).
+In VMM, background intelligent transfer (BITS) is still used as a mechanism for file transfers, but VMM uses ODX when possible (for example, when copying files to SANs that support ODX).
 This greatly improves the time performance of virtual machine deployments.